Lectures on perturbative unitarity and decoupling in Higgs physics: Longitudinal vector boson scattering and the SM Higgs

 Next let's tackle the diagrams with $s$- and $t$-channel gauge boson exchange,\footnote{There is no $u$-channel diagram for this particular scattering process because it would require exchange of a doubly-charged gauge boson, which does not exist in the SM.} which are shown in Fig.~\ref{fig:WWstgauge}.
 Charge conservation implies that the exchanged gauge bosons must be neutral; i.e., the $Z$ boson and the photon both contribute.

 The Feynman rule for the three-gauge-boson vertex is complicated and depends on the directions of the momenta of the three bosons involved.
-For the vertex labeled $\alpha$ in the $s$-channel diagram in Fig.~\ref{fig:WWstgauge}, the Feynman rule is
+For the vertex labeled $\alpha$ in the $s$-channel diagram in Fig.~\ref{fig:WWstgauge}, the Feynman rule is (we use the Lagrangian sign conventions of Ref.~\cite{Peskin}),

 where the $e$ is the coupling for the photon and the $g \cos\theta_W$ is the coupling for the $Z$ boson.
 Meanwhile the $Z$ and photon propagators, in unitarity gauge, are, respectively,

 Each of the four diagrams shown in Fig.~\ref{fig:WWstgauge} individually grows with energy like $E^4/M_W^4$ (technically there are also terms with powers of energy as high as $E^6/M_W^4 M_Z^2$, but these cancel within each diagram).
 After some tedious calculating, the $E^4/M_W^4$ pieces \emph{cancel} between the four-point diagram of the previous subsection and the four diagrams considered here!
 This is an elegant consequence of the relationships among the four-point and three-point couplings that arise from the structure of the underlying SU(2) gauge theory.